Putting All Your Eggs in One Social Media Basket

 Social media channels often work best in orbit around a website, an opportunity to redirect interest to your turf.
 Send users back to your site.
 The difference between following an account and following a site is massive.

 Sites are the one piece of ground on the internet that truly belongs to us.
 Everywhere else we are ultimately at the discretion of others.
 Social media channels limit you to their rules, whereas a site can be anything you want it to be.
-The onus is then on you to make a site worth caring about, which is a whole other ball game, but at least there you’re setting the rules.
+The onus is then on you to make a website worth caring about, which is a whole other ball game, but at least there you’re setting the rules.

 Diversification is Key